Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 ## Malfunctioning Nightscout applications
 [Google Cloud Nightscout](./GoogleCloud.md) >> Malfunctioning applications

 There is a Nightscout variable titled AUTH_DEFAULT_ROLES.
-When we all used Heroku, many set this variable to "readable".
-However, in our Google Cloud Nightscout setup, we have set this variable to "denied" be default.
+We have set this variable to "denied" be default.
 Let's see why we have done that, and the consequences and options.

 #### **Security**
 There is absolutely no security reason for setting this variable to denied.
 That is not why we have set the variable to denied.
 Please continue to read.